Categories: Uncategorized

 Can A Centrifugal Pump Run Backward?

 One of the most common mistakes when operating a pump, believe it or not, is reverse rotation.
 This occurs if the pump uses reversible motors, which can run either forwards or backwards.
 In essence, the pump, which should operate clockwise, operates counterclockwise (or vice versa).
-In layman’s terms, it runs backward.
+In layman’s terms, it runs backward, which is a critical concern for any centrifugal pump rotation issue.

+What will happen if pump rotation direction is reversed is a question many operators face, especially during installation or maintenance.
 If your pump is wired improperly, you could be reducing flow by up to 70%.
 The impeller could jam or become unthreaded.
-If rotation is backwards, the impeller and acorn nut can spin off in just a few seconds, causing damage to the pump’s components such as the bearings or seals.
+If the centrifugal pump direction is reversed, the impeller and acorn nut can spin off in just a few seconds, causing damage to the pump’s components such as the bearings or seals.
 This could completely destroy your centrifugal pump if undetected.
 Read more about pump maintenance and preventing damage and in our comprehensive guide.

 This sounds really simple in theory.
 After all, what’s so difficult about switching a few leads?
 However, working with electrical wiring can be dangerous, both for you and your pump!
 Unless you really know what you’re doing, it might be safer to contact a qualified electrician.